OSR has launched a Review of the Code of Practice for Statistics.

 Our review, The State of the Statistics System, has highlighted how well over recent years producers have responded to urgent needs for data and statistics and have continued to innovate in challenging circumstances – such as during the COVID-19 pandemic and since Russia’s invasion of Ukraine in February 2022.
 However, declining response rates, sample biases, and data privacy concerns can have a significant impact on the quality of statistics.
 In a wider landscape of technological advances, statistics need to remain relevant, accurate and reliable – the increasing use of new and alternative data sources and advances in technology are opportunities for the statistical system to embrace.

 The role of the Code is to provide a clear steer for those producing statistics on the standards to be applied to ensure that statistics command public confidence.
-We would like to hear from stakeholders across a wide range of settings on their thoughts about the suitability of the Code and on how it can be adapted to meet the challenges and opportunities on the horizon.
+We have heard from a range of stakeholders and interested parties across a wide range of settings on their thoughts about the suitability of the Code and on how it can be adapted to meet future challenges and opportunities.
 The information provided will inform the OSR’s decision making on whether changes are required to the Code.
-The call for evidence will also inform how we support organisations that produce statistics who wish to apply the standards of the Code in a voluntary way.
+Our call for evidence will also inform how we support organisations that produce statistics who wish to apply the standards of the Code in a voluntary way.

-Below you will find summaries of events related to futureproofing the Code of Practice for Statistics.
+Below you will find summaries and video recordings of events related to futureproofing the Code of Practice for Statistics.
 Expand the event boxes to see more.

 On 13 September 2023, the Office for Statistics Regulation (OSR) held a launch event for our review of the Code of Practice, to ensure it continues to effectively serve the production and regulation of government statistics.
 One of our newly recruited Regulators Luke Boyce summarises the event and what was discussed.